RoboBlocky

 The Engineering Design with Robotics curriculum offers students hands-on opportunities for creative construction, mechanical exploration, and real-world STEAM projects using Linkbot robots and accessories.
 Linkbot is a Barobo patented reconfigurable modular robot; each unit functions as a building block with its own brain, actuators, and sensors.
 Key features of the curriculum include:

-• K-12 versatility: The same hardware and programming tools can be used across all grade levels and subjects, from K to 12, allowing students to progressively deepen their learning while using the same versatile resources.
+• K-12 versatility: The same physical and programming tools can be used across all grade levels and subjects, from K to 12, allowing students to progressively deepen their learning while using the same versatile resources.

 • Diverse robotics tools: The curriculum incorporates Linkbots, OmniBot robots, Arduino boards, and sensor-based robotics, offering unprecedented hands-on opportunities for learning and engineering design with multiple robots.